Comprehensive Guide to Different Types of Tires

 • Optimum load carrying capacity: The tire size and material should be chosen to carry vehicle load and withstand fluctuating stress during the revolution.

-• Balancing: – The weight and dimensions of all tires must be dynamically balanced to offer a smooth ride when moving on the road.
+• Balancing: The weight and dimensions of all tires must be dynamically balanced to offer a smooth ride on the road.

 Components of Tires